Nachiket16/My-Dev-Journey/Clean Code/CleanCode.md

 ## Change happen in developement

-[X] Refactoring and Unit testing is the part of the task [x] CI pipeline is running eg. Sonar + IDE plugins(SonarLint)
+[ X ] Refactoring and Unit testing is the part of the task [x] CI pipeline is running eg. Sonar + IDE plugins(SonarLint)
     > Sonar will help you in clean code rather than wasting time in the code review on every step
     > Also Don't push garbage code on the git
-[ ] Code review and Pair Programming
+[] Code review and Pair Programming
     > Pair programming will sky rocket the learning
 [ ] Languages and Framework evolved